usevital/translator/FEATURES.md

 The scripts also allow you to do the following:

-- Read input from a file instead of command line [--file [path_to_file]]
-  Example: `python versions/cli_args.py --mode reverse --file hello.txt --save`
+- Read input from a file instead of command line [--file [path_to_file]] CLI example: `python versions/cli_args.py --mode reverse --file hello.txt --save`

 - Save the result into conversion-history/{mode}_history.txt [--save]